rixx/books.rixx.de/data/reviews/n-k-jemisin/the-stone-sky/index.md

   rating: 4
 ---

 The Stone Sky is a great ending to a great trilogy.
-I kind of dislike books where the ending is clear ahead of time, but the amounts of good storytelling and additional context we got made up for it.
+I dislike books where the ending is clear ahead of time, but the amounts of good storytelling and additional context we got made up for it.
 Nassun's development felt a bit heavy-handed at times, but she still makes a good character, and contrasts well with her mother Essun.
 I enjoyed getting the true backstory for the breaking of the earth!